 The normal closing date is 1 February, although there is a reduced application fee for applying before 20 January.
 Late applications are accepted up to 1 May except for restricted application courses (DN300 and DN400) and from certain categories of applicant (DARE, HEAR and Mature for most courses).
-For students currently registered in a HEI there is a special closing date of 22 July.
+For students currently registered in a HEI in Ireland there is a special closing date of 22 July.

 Documents already available should be sent to CAO immediately following application.
 All remaining documents and exam results you are presenting for assessment for entry to UCD must be with CAO no later than the dates below:

 |Mature supporting documents||1 March 2018|

 |Other School leaving exams||1 August 2018|

 Applications from current year's school-leavers are assessed on academic merit only.
 We do not require personal statements (with the exception of Veterinary Medicine which requires evidence of work experience).or interviews.
 All eligible applicants are scored using a points system based on the Irish Leaving Certificate.
 There are equivalent scoring systems for A-level and EU Applicants.
 Please note: if you have previously attended third level, you must declare it and some restrictions may apply.

 Yes, we have the following access and progression routes

 • Were you born outside the EU/EEA?

 • Have you, or your parents, lived outside the EU/EEA for 3 of the last 5 years?